A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Physics Informed Neural Networks for Approximating the Allen--Cahn Equation

+{ Here, the constant $\epsilon$ is the physical diffusion coefficient from the governing Allen-Cahn equation (Eq. \ref{eq::ac_{int}esidual1}).
+The temporal factor $T^{1/2}$ and the $1/2$ power on the boundary integrals---representing their $L^2$ norms---both result from applying the Cauchy-Schwarz inequality to bound the boundary terms during the derivation, as detailed in the proof of Theorem~\ref{theorem::ac4}. }

-Here, we use $\hat{u} = u_{\theta} - u$ to represent the numerical error between the predicted solution from PINNs and the exact solution.
-Then we define the total error of PINNs with the following form:
+Next, we use $\hat{u} = u_{\theta} - u$ to represent the numerical error between the predicted solution from PINNs and the exact solution.
+Then we define the total error of PINNs with the following form with $\epsilon$ being the physical diffusion coefficient of the Allen-Cahn equation: \begin{definition}[Total Error for Allen--Cahn System] The total error for the Allen–Cahn (AC) equation, denoted by $\mathcal{E}^{AC}(\theta)^2$, is a comprehensive metric that quantifies both the deviation in solution values and the discrepancy in spatial gradients between the predicted and exact solutions.
+It is defined as follows:

+Here: \begin{itemize} \item $\hat{u} = u_{\theta} - u$ denotes the residual error between PINNs' prediction $u_\theta$ and the exact solution $u$. \item $\epsilon$ is the diffusion coefficient in the Allen-Cahn equation, controlling the interface width. \item The first term, $\|\hat{u}(\boldsymbol{x},t)\|^2_{L^2(D\times [0,T])}$, represents the standard $L^2$ error over the full spatiotemporal domain, quantifying the average discrepancy between the predicted solution and the exact reference. \item The second term, { $2\epsilon^2 \|\nabla \hat{u}\|^2_{L^2(D\times[0,T])}$}, measures the $L^2$ error of the spatial gradients over the spatiotemporal domain, emphasizing the fidelity of the predicted interface structure and smoothness. \end{itemize} \end{definition}